AFewBooks/hanson-universalism-history/universalism-in-the-early-church.md

 command.
 Three of the four were bishops at one time.
 Macrina, her father and mother, her grandmother Macrina, and three of her brothers were all canonized as saints in the ancient church.
-We are not surprised that Butler, in his "Lives of the Fathers," should say; \"We admire to see a whole family of saints.
-This prodigy of grace, under God, was owing to the example, prayers and exhortation of the elder St. Macrina, which had this wonderful influence and effect.\"[^322]
+We are not surprised that Butler, in his *Lives of the Fathers*, should say; "We admire to see a whole family of saints.
+This prodigy of grace, under God, was owing to the example, prayers and exhortation of the elder St. Macrina, which had this wonderful influence and effect."[^322]

 ## \"Macrina the Blessed.\"

-Macrina was bom AD 327.
+Macrina was born in 327 AD.
 By her intellectual ability, force of character, and earnest piety she became the real head of the family, and largely shaped the lives of her distinguished brothers.
 She early added the name Thecla to her baptismal name, after the proto-martyr among Christian women.
 She was educated with great care by her mother, under whose direction she committed to memory large portions of the Bible, including the whole of the Psalms.

 Her rare personal beauty, great accomplishments and large fortune attracted many suitors; Gregory says she surpassed in loveliness all of